Big blow: Arsenal star ruled out of Real Madrid second leg showdown

-- Arsenal star is likely to miss the crucial clash as the team heads to the Spanish capital to face Real Madrid at the Bernabeu
+- Jorginho is likely to miss the crucial clash as the team heads to the Spanish capital to face Real Madrid at the Bernabeu

 - The Gunners hold a commanding 3-0 lead from the first leg and will need to maintain a solid, compact backline to secure their place in the semi-finals